-A subject minor in physics will be approved by the minor division if it includes at least 18 units of physics courses, chosen from the courses in the Physics Course List, but excluding Ph 129, all Ay and APh courses, and any specific courses in physics required for the student's major program.
-Physics courses with numbers over 100 will be allowed for the subject minor, but, where reduced credit is given to physics graduate students, will count at the same reduced rate toward the required total of 45 units.
+Students desiring a subject minor in physics should discuss their proposed program with the chairman of the Physics Graduate Committee.
+45 units are required for approval of a subject minor in physics.
+Physics courses with numbers over 100 will be allowed for the subject minor, but those which count at reduced credit for physics graduate students will count at the same reduced credit toward the minor.
+At least 18 of the 45 units must be chosen from the Physics Electives list, excluding Ph 129 and any specific courses in physics required for the student's major program.
 The required oral examination in the subject minor will normally be a separate examination but may be part of one of the oral examinations in the major subject if sufficient time is made available.
 It is the responsibility of the candidate to make arrangements for this examination with the chairman of the Physics Graduate Committee.